No 'frictionless trade' with EU after Brexit, says Malmstroem

 The prime minister said then there is "no need to impose tariffs".

-"We will do everything we can to avoid friction at the border," said added.
+"We will do everything we can to avoid friction at the border," she added.